ingkebil/development/development/bumpversion.md

 Version a script
 Then give a script a version number, in two easy steps:

-Step 1: Add a version string to setup.py in the set up section:
+Step 1: Add a version string.

+For python packages add the string to setup.py in the set up section:

 ```
 setup(